Show All Answers

 With the proliferation of mobile devices, cyber criminals continue to look for ways to exploit vulnerabilities in apps, operating systems, and software, trying to capitalize on security flaws before manufacturers find and patch them.
 See this article from Trend Micro for best practices on securing your mobile device >>

-It is a good idea to clear your browser cache because it: prevents using old forms, protects your personal information, and helps applications run better on your computer.
+It is a good idea to clear your browser cache because it will prevents using old forms, protects your personal information, and helps applications run better on your computer.
 This article has links to walk you through how to make those changes in your browser.